Infinite-Dimensional Diffusion Models: Introduction

 We denote the law of $X$ in this case by $\Normal(0,C)$.
 Since $X$ takes values in $H$, $C$ is guaranteed to be compact \citep{hairer2009spde}.
 Therefore, there exists an orthonormal basis $(e_i:i\ge 1)$ of eigenvectors of $C$ satisfying $Ce_i = c_i e_i$.
 Fixing this basis, the second moment of $X$ is given by

-Since a Gaussian measure is supported on $H$ if and only if its second moment on $H$ is finite \citep{hairer2009spde}, we have that the trace of $C$, $\tmop{tr} (C) = \sum_{i = 1}^{\infty} c_i$, is finite.
+Since a Gaussian measure is supported on $H$ if and only if its second moment on $H$ is finite \citep{hairer2009spde}, and $X$ takes values in $H$, the trace of $C$, $\tmop{tr} (C) = \sum_{i = 1}^{\infty} c_i$, will be finite.
 We then also say that $C$ is of \tmtextit{trace class}.
-Note that this calculation also motivates why, if $H$ is infinite-dimensional, choosing $C$ to be the identity operator ($C=\Id$) is not a feasible way of modeling random vectors in $H$.
-Indeed, while $H=\R^D$ would give $\tr(I_D)=\sum_{i = 1}^D 1 = D$, yielding a well-defined distribution on $\R^D$, in the limit $D \to \infty$ such an `isotropic' covariance would lead to $X$ having an almost surely infinite $\|\cdot\|_H$-norm.

-In principle, one could always just consider a larger space $H' \supset H$, such that $H'$ supports $\mu \coloneqq \Normal(0,C)$ and on which $C$ would then have finite trace.
-Alternatively, one can for each Gaussian random variable $X$ on $H$ exactly determine the smaller space $U$ on which $X$ intuitively has an `identity' covariance, as we will see in the next section.
+Note that this is not the case if one would choose $C = \text{Id}$, since its trace is infinite.
+However, one could always just consider a larger space $H' \supset H$, such that $H'$ supports $\mu \coloneqq \Normal(0,C)$ and on which $C$ would then have finite trace.